datacraft-dsc/DEPs/12/README.md

 This DEP recommends that the following attributes should be used.
 Other attributes defined in the prov standard (e.g. usedBy or wasAttributedTo) can be used as well.
 Each attribute object must include an identifier (e.g. "_:wbg4_", which includes an optional prefix as well as a local part)

-* Generation attribute (The Entity that was generated by the activity).
+Generation attribute (The Entity that was generated by the activity).
 It must specify the attributes

-- `prov:entity`: the identifier of the entity that was generated, identified by `opf:this`
+- `prov:entity`: The identifier of the entity that was generated, identified by `opf:this`
-- `prov:activity` : the identifier of the activity (e.g. invoking an operation) that generated the entity
+- `prov:activity` : The identifier of the activity (e.g. invoking an operation) that generated the entity

 Example:
 ```